Carbon: Characteristics

-Carbon sublimes in a carbon arc, which has a temperature of about 5800 K (5,530 °C or 9,980 °F).
-Thus, irrespective of its allotropic form, carbon remains solid at higher temperatures than the highest-melting-point metals such as tungsten or rhenium.
-Although thermodynamically prone to oxidation, carbon resists oxidation more effectively than elements such as iron and copper, which are weaker reducing agents at room temperature.
+Compared to its well-known solid allotropes, the liquid and gaseous phases of carbon are far less studied.
+In the vapor phase, some of the carbon is in the form of highly reactive diatomic carbon dicarbon (C2).
+When excited, this gas glows green.
+The liquid phase of carbon is a dark, mobile, and reflective liquid that can only exist above 4000 K and under pressures exceeding 100 atmospheres.

 Carbon is the sixth element, with a ground-state electron configuration of 1s22s22p2, of which the four outer electrons are valence electrons.
 Its first four ionisation energies, 1086.5, 2352.6, 4620.5 and 6222.7 kJ/mol, are much higher than those of the heavier group-14 elements.
 The electronegativity of carbon is 2.5, significantly higher than the heavier group-14 elements (1.8–1.9), but close to most of the nearby nonmetals, as well as some of the second- and third-row transition metals.
 Carbon's covalent radii are normally taken as 77.2 pm (C−C), 66.7 pm (C=C) and 60.3 pm (C≡C), although these may vary depending on coordination number and what the carbon is bonded to.
 In general, covalent radius decreases with lower coordination number and higher bond order.

+Chemical

+Graphite is much more reactive than diamond at standard conditions, despite being more thermodynamically stable, as its delocalised pi system is much more vulnerable to attack.
+For example, graphite can be oxidised by hot concentrated nitric acid at standard conditions to mellitic acid, C6(CO2H)6, which preserves the hexagonal units of graphite while breaking up the larger structure.

 Carbon-based compounds form the basis of all known life on Earth, and the carbon-nitrogen-oxygen cycle provides a small portion of the energy produced by the Sun, and most of the energy in larger stars (e.g. Sirius).
 Although it forms an extraordinary variety of compounds, most forms of carbon are comparatively unreactive under normal conditions.
 At standard temperature and pressure, it resists all but the strongest oxidizers.
 It does not react with sulfuric acid, hydrochloric acid, chlorine or any alkalis.
 At elevated temperatures, carbon reacts with oxygen to form carbon oxides and will rob oxygen from metal oxides to leave the elemental metal.
 This exothermic reaction is used in the iron and steel industry to smelt iron and to control the carbon content of steel: